larrydodson/Pewlett-Hackard-Analysis/README.md

 # Background and Purpose

-Pewlett-Hackard, also known as "PH", is upgrading its employee database structure, and will using SQL as the database querey language.
-This project is assisting Bobby in building the new employye database, using SQL and utilizing applications of data modeling, data engineering and analysis.
+Pewlett-Hackard, also known as "PH", is upgrading its employee database structure, and will using SQL as the database query language.
+This project is assisting Bobby in building the new employee database, using SQL and utilizing applications of data modeling, data engineering and analysis.

 ## Purpose